EBOTICS/pxt-ebotics-MIBO-070819/README.md

 # eboticsMIBO Package
 This ebotics MIBO package was developed by [ebotics](https://www.ebotics.com/)

-The ebotics MIBO is a your first robot DIY robot for the BBC micro:bit.
-The MIBO extends the micro:bit's 3 GPIO ports and allow for different sensors and components to be easily attached to the micro:bit.
-A basic ebotics MIBO can be easily programmed to run autonomously, with a remote control, and even create rainbow beacons of light.
-Just add one of the many extensions available and your ebotics MIBO can do even more things like line and light following, obstacle avoiding, drawing and more!
+ebotics MIBO is your first robot with the BBC micro:bit electronic board.
+MIBO extends the micro:bit's 3 GPIO ports, allowing different sensors and components to be easily attached to the micro:bit.
+Add the eboticsMIBO extension and program MIBO to follow a line, draw, dance, light in different colors and much more!